 Whenever new data is received within a manufacturers cloud, webhooks are usually immediately sent.
 Polar is a notable exception, which does not yet provide webhooks for its API.
 From the Polar API, Thryve pulls new data at a maximum delay of 15 minutes.

 Thryve connects to all the manufacturers different webhooks, covering this complexity of fast wearable API integration.
-The time it takes from us receiving a notification by the manufacturer until we notify a customers service via webhook is usually measured in milliseconds.
+The time it takes from us receiving a notification by the manufacturer until we notify a customer service via webhook is usually measured in milliseconds.

 Data is available for retrieval at Thryve immediately when the webhook is sent.

 Thryve ensures that data delivery from all manufacturer clouds is incredibly fast.
 Nonetheless, a fully real-time delivery depends on the availability of data at the manufacturer cloud.
-It does happen frequently, that the automated background data sync between wearable device and manufacturer cloud is delayed or blocked by the smartphone until the end user opens the app.
+It does happen frequently that the automated background data sync between the wearable device and manufacturer cloud is delayed or blocked by the smartphone until the end user opens the app.

-So – its safer to build for potential delays in data provision from wearables.
+So, it’s safer to build for potential delays in data provision from wearables.

 You can also find explanation on important things to know when working with wearable data detailed in the Thryve developer portal, with a dedicated section explaining what influences availability and granularity of data.